Corporate Governance Report

 Significant matters considered in relation to the financial statements

 The Committee considers the appropriateness of accounting policies, critical accounting judgements and sources of estimation uncertainty relating to the financial statements.
-To do this, the Committee reviewed information provided by the Chief Financial Officer and reports from the external auditors setting out its views on the accounting treatments and judgements for the year ended 30 June 2022.
+To do this, the Committee reviewed information provided by the Chief Financial Officer and reports from the external auditors setting out their views on the accounting treatments and judgements for the year ended 30 June 2025.
 The Audit Committee is satisfied that the judgements and estimates applied in the financial statements satisfy the requisite standards both in terms of accounting treatment and disclosure.

-The following table sets out the significant areas considered by the Committee in relation to the Group’s financial statements for the year ended 30 June 2022, in particular the critical judgements and estimates of the Company as disclosed in the financial statements:
+The following table sets out the significant areas considered by the Committee in relation to the Group’s financial statements for the year ended 30 June 2025, in particular the critical judgements and estimates of the Company as disclosed in the financial statements:

-Matter considered and Role of the Committee
+Area of judgement or estimate | Matter considered and Role of the Committee |

-Revenue and deferred income are significant amounts in the context of the Consolidated Statement of Comprehensive Income and the Group and Company Balance Sheets respectively.
+Revenue recognition (Group and Company), including compliance with IFRS 15 | Revenue and deferred income are significant amounts in the context of the Consolidated Statement of Comprehensive Income and the Group and Company Balance Sheets respectively.
 The amount of revenue to be recognised and timing of revenue recognition are determined based on the details and terms contained in the contracts with customers.
+Revenue recognition on non-standard contracts can involve significant judgement and interpretation of both the Group’s policy and IFRS 15. |

-The Group and the Company capitalise development costs when the conditions for capitalisation, as outlined in the principal accounting policies, have been met.
+Internally developed intangible assets (Group and Company) | The Group and the Company capitalise development costs when the conditions for capitalisation, as specified in the principal accounting policies within Note 1 to the financial statements, have been met.
 Consequently, the Directors are required to continually assess the commercial potential of each product in development and its useful life following launch.
-There is judgement involved in determining whether or not
+There is judgement involved in determining whether or not costs being capitalised meet the definition of intangible assets under IAS 38 Intangible assets.
+In addition, there may be judgement involved in the assessment of whether or not the intangible assets will generate future economic benefit sufficient to recover the carrying value of the intangible asset.
+The Committee reviews this area as there is judgement involved in the Directors’ assessment. |

-The Group uses Alternative Performance Measures (APMs) and provides additional disclosures, including reconciliations to statutory measures, as set out in Note 27 to the financial statements for the year ended 30 June 2022.
+The Group uses Alternative Performance Measures (“APMs”) and provides additional disclosures, including reconciliations to statutory measures, as set out in Note 26 to the financial statements.
 The Committee considers it important to take account of both the statutory measures and the APMs when reviewing these financial statements.
 In particular, items excluded from underlying results were reviewed by the Committee and it is satisfied that the presentation of these items is clear, applied consistently across years and that the level of disclosure is appropriate.

-The Audit Committee also reviewed and considered other matters during and in respect of the financial year ended 30 June 2022 including management’s assessment of new accounting standards that were not effective for adoption until after 30 June 2022.
+The Audit Committee also reviewed and considered other matters during and in respect of the financial year ended 30 June 2025 including management’s assessment of new accounting standards that were not effective for adoption until after 30 June 2025.

-The Audit Committee considered and discussed with the rest of the Board whether the Annual Report, taken as a whole, is fair, balanced and understandable and provides the information necessary for stakeholders to assess the Group’s position and performance, business model and strategy.
+The Audit Committee considered and discussed with the rest of the Board whether the Annual Report, taken as a whole is fair, balanced and understandable and provides the information necessary for stakeholders to assess the Group’s position and performance, business model and strategy.

 Internal audit arrangements